-The behavior change wheel is a toolkit that includes a behavioral model which says that behaviors are a function of capability, opportunity and motivation, and which also details interventions and tools which can help change behaviors.Summary by The World of Work Project
+The behavior change wheel is a behavior change toolkit.
+It includes a behavioral model which says that behaviors are a function of capability, opportunity and motivation.
+The toolkit also details interventions and tools which can help change behaviors.Summary by The World of Work Project

 The Behavior Change Wheel